Louisli0515/Trading-Options-with-CFDs-IG-Academy/README.md

 * Selling a put option involves substantial risk, although your potential loss isn't completely unlimited, as it is when you sell a call option.
 The worst-case scenario occurs if the underlying asset drops to 0.
 This would give you a loss equal to the strick price - the premium.
 * The maximum reward is the premium.

+## An introduction to the Greeks

+* The Greeks are the measures of individual risks associated with trading options, so called because each one is identified by a Greek letter.

+The main Greeks we will be using are:

+* ***Delta***: the ratio that compares the change in the price of an asset to the corresponding change in the price of its option; It shows how much an option's price moves for every point of movement in the underlying asset.
+So delta is a measure of how movement in the underlying market will impact the price of your option, otherwise known as directional risk.
+* Delta is often used in hedging strategies and is also referred to as the hedge ratio.
+* Delta values can be positive or negative.
+The delta for a call option always ranges from 0 to 1. because as the underlying asset increases in price, call options increase in price.
+* Put option deltas always range from -1 to 0, because as the underlying security increases, the value of put options decreases.
+* ***In-the-money*** call options get closer to 1 as their expiry approaches.
+* ***At-the-money*** options typically have a delta of 0.5, and the delta of ***out-of-the-money*** call options approaches 0 as expiry nears.
+The ***deeper*** in the money the call option, the ***closer*** the delta will be to 1, and the more the option will behave like the underlying asset.
+* ***Vega***: how much an option's price moves when the volatility of the underlying asset changes.
+Vega represents the amount that an option contract's price changes in reaction to a 1% change in the implied volatility of the underlying asset.
+Vega changes when there are large price movements (increased volatility) in the underlying asset, and falls as the option approaches expiry.
+* When you own options, you have a positive vega, whereas writing options carries a negative vega.
+* ***Theta***: How much an option's price declines over time.
+It can also be referred to as an option's time decay.
+An option generally loses value as time moves closer to the maturity of the option.
+Thata is a negative number and can be thought of as the amount by which an option's value will decline every day.
+* An option with high delta (usually one with a short-term expiry) will rapidly depreciate in value as it nears expiry.